RiccardoRomanello/Valuetools_Pepa/Examples/ProportionalLumpability/readme.md

 Since ordinary, strong, and exact lumpability are already implemented in PEPA Eclipse Plug-in, we further increased the set of relations adding Proportional Lumpabilities as well.

 In this directory you find the example of a proportionally lumpable process.
+The source code has been inspired by [this paper](https://www.mdpi.com/1999-4893/17/4/159) in which authors formalize a blockchain as a set of miners and verifiers.
+They provide derivation graph of the PEPA process they defined, as well as its proportionally lumped version.